-This degree is administered by the Office of Graduate Studies and Sponsored Research through the faculty of Reading, Department of Curriculum and Instruction, College of Education.
+This degree is administered by the Office of Graduate Studies through the faculty of Literacy, Department of Language, Literacy and Special Populations, College of Education.

-The Master of Arts in Reading program is designed for teachers who want to strengthen their understanding of literacy for application within their classrooms, and to prepare Reading Specialists for teaching, diagnosis, instructional leadership, and staff development.
-This reading/literacy degree also fulfills the academic requirements for certification as a Master Reading Teacher, allowing students to earn two certifications within 36 hours of coursework.
-The program culminates with writing three scholarly research papers, an action research projects or a thesis.
+The Master of Arts in Reading program is designed for teachers who want to strengthen their understanding of literacy for application within their classrooms, and to prepare reading specialists for teaching, diagnosis, instructional leadership, and staff development.
+The program culminates with writing three scholarly research papers, an action research project or a thesis.

-- Bachelor's Degree from an accredited college or university - GPA of 3.0 or better in the last 60 credit hours or Successful completion of previous Master's Degree - Essay submitted and reviewed: "What is your vision of why you want to become a reading specialist?"
+- Bachelor's Degree from an accredited college or university - GPA of 3.0 or better in the last 60 credit hours or successful completion of previous Master's Degree - Essay submitted and reviewed: "What is your vision of why you want to become a reading specialist?"

-- Bachelor's Degree from an accredited college or university - GPA below 3.0 2.5 in the last 60 credit hours - Essay submitted and reviewed: "What is your vision of why you want to become a reading specialist?" - OTHER EVIDENCE: At least one of the following: - Minimum GRE score of 282 (verbal and quantitative combined);

-• May also consider cultural components including, but not limited to, English as a second language, weak academic preparation that can be remediated, student motivation and desire to succeed, evidence of success in career field (e.g., teaching or service awards), and/or candidate's diverse experiences and perspectives.
+- Bachelor's Degree from an accredited college or university - GPA below 3.0 2.5 in the last 60 credit hours - Essay submitted and reviewed: "What is your vision of why you want to become a reading specialist?" - OTHER EVIDENCE: At least one of the following: - Minimum GRE score of 282 (verbal and quantitative combined); - O May also consider cultural components including, but not limited to, English as a second language, weak academic preparation that can be remediated, student motivation and desire to succeed, evidence of success in career field (e.g., teaching or service awards), and/or candidate's diverse experiences and perspectives.